mora-lab/TC-DATABASE_shiny/README.md

 We have used GEO data ([GSE108134](https://pmlegacy.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE108134)).
 This dataset includes three groups (COPD smoker, smoker and non-smoker) and four time-points (0 months, 3 months, 6 months, and 12 months).

 In order to find out the gene-gene correlations, we used the [WGCNA package](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/) for each time-point and each group.
-For pathway information, we used `clusterProfiler::download_KEGG()` to download human KEGG pathways and `biomaRt` package to convert gene IDs.
+For pathway information, we used `clusterProfiler::download_KEGG()` to download human KEGG pathways and the `biomaRt` package to convert gene IDs.
 For Gene Ontology (GO), we used the `GO.db` and `org.Hs.eg.db` packages for GO terms.

 After collecting all gene-gene correlation scores, KEGG pathways, and GO terms, we imported all data into the Neo4j graph database, and built the shiny app to perform the different analyses and visualizations.